SebastianJedrak/GymBuddy/README.md

 # GymBuddy

 GymBuddy is a project that was created out of my passion for the gym.
 During my adventure with the gym, I acquired a lot of knowledge about training.
 For this reason, many of my friends have turned to me for help with their training.
-This is how the application project was born, which will guide your training in a simple and quick way.
-This is how the idea for an application was born, which will guide the user's training in a simple and quick way.
+This is how the idea for an application was born.
+The application will guide the user's training in a simple and quick way.

 The goal of the application was to combine simplicity of use with a variety of exercises and solid training plans.